restfb/restfb/README.md

 FacebookClient facebookClient = new DefaultFacebookClient(MY_ACCESS_TOKEN,

   // A one-off DefaultWebRequestor for testing that returns a hardcoded JSON
-  // list of numbers instead of hitting the Facebook API endpoint URL
+  // object instead of hitting the Facebook API endpoint URL

   new DefaultWebRequestor() {
     @Override